 With tax season winding down, many who are still preparing returns are looking at taking every deduction and credit legally possible in order to minimize their tax liability.
 Those who are divorced may wonder about their situation and what tax benefits are available to them.
-Specifically, individuals paying child support may be wondering, "can I claim child support payments on my taxes?"

 Child Support Payments

 The reason for there to be no deductions for child support payments can be explained in an example.
 Say, for instance, that an individual decided to buy his/her child a gift at the mall.
 The giving of that gift is not written off on his/her individual income tax return, and the gift itself is not considered taxable income on the part of the recipient.
 The IRS views child support payments in a similar light.

 Are There Deductions Available At All?